the-black-eagle/script.streaming.radio.helper/README.md

 including cached thumbnail and banner URL's.
 Because of Kodi's own thumbnail caching, this means that the thumbs/banners can still be displayed in spite of theaudiodb / lastFM being unavailable.

+The script has been updated to work with BBC iPlayer (currently only Radio 1 & 2 are supported).  iPlayer does not transmit artist or track info, however the information *is* scrobbled to last.fm so we get the artist/track info from there.
+As there is no 'callback' from last.fm as to when the data changes, the script checks every 5 seconds if the stream is from the BBC.

 All window properties are set for the full screen visualisation window (12006).

 ## Settings